pnp/PnP-Tools/Solutions/SharePoint.UIExperience.Scanner/README.md

 **Site Url** | Url of the scanned site.
 **Site Collection Url** | Url of the scanned site collection.
 **Web Template** | Web template of the scanned site.
 **Modern page feature was enabled** | TRUE is the "modern" page feature was enabled by SharePoint Online or manually.
-Use this column to detect for which sites the feature was manually turned off.
+Use this column to detect for which sites the feature was turned off afterwards.
+See [MSDN](https://msdn.microsoft.com/en-us/pnp_articles/modern-experience-customizations-customize-pages#why-is-my-site-not-having-the-modern-pages-functionality) for more details on when the "modern" page feature should have been turned on.
 **Blocked via disabled modern page web feature** | TRUE if the "modern" page experience was blocked because the modern page feature (B6917CB1-93A0-4B97-A84D-7CF49975D4EC) was disabled.

 ## Understanding the ModernListBlocked.csv file